jerome-trc/vileboom/README.md

 </div>

 ## About the source port
-Nyan Doom is based on the DSDA-Doom source port, but adds many more quality-of-life and never-before-seen features!
-If you like the DSDA-Doom source port, but wanted a few extra whistles and customisations, then this is the port for you!
+Nyan Doom is based on the DSDA-Doom source port, but adds many more quality-of-life and innovative features!
+If you like the DSDA-Doom, but wanted a few extra whistles and customisations, then this is the port for you!

 ## Downloads